-Applicants are expected to include in their proposed budget travel costs to attend either the Active Living Research or Healthy Eating Research annual grantee meeting for two consecutive years.
-Funds for up to two individuals to attend should be included in the proposed budget.
+Applicants are expected to include in their proposed budget travel costs to attend either the Active Living Research or Healthy Eating Research annual grantee meeting during the grant period.
+Funds for up to two individuals to attend one annual meeting should be included in the proposed budget.
 The full proposal application templates contain guidelines for travel budgeting.